xfire/python-wmii/readme.txt

 changelog
 ---------
+version 0.1
-version 0.1 - first version
+    - first version
+version 0.2
-version 0.2 - update to reflect changes in dmenu (missing -t), fix some import
+    - update to reflect changes in dmenu (missing -t)
+    - fix some import statements
+    - add try-catch to dmenu
+version 0.3
-              statements, add try-catch to dmenu version 0.3 - rework statusbar code and hopefully make it more robust, rework event handling using a queue (would allow chaining key handlers in the future), add new statusbar plugin from alex which show the current used ip's for each nic interface
+    - rework statusbar code and hopefully make it more robust
+    - rework event handling using a queue (would allow chaining key handlers in the future)
+    - add new statusbar plugin from alex which show the current used ip's for each nic interface
+    - add second column hack to send the second client in a tag to the second column